ubclaunchpad/LP-website/handbook/recruitment/developers.md

 ## Requirements

 * A passion for learning and experimenting, and a willingness to participate actively
-* Folks of all skill levels, whether you are a complete beginner just starting out or if you’ve done several internships and have a portfolio of awesome projects - learn more about our [recruitment goals](https://docs.ubclaunchpad.com/handbook/recruitment/overview) in our handbook
+* We welcome folks of all skill levels, whether you are a complete beginner just starting out or if you’ve done several internships and have a portfolio of awesome projects - learn more about our [recruitment goals](https://docs.ubclaunchpad.com/handbook/recruitment/overview) in our handbook